sttrayno/Docker-101/README.md

 ![](https://github.com/sttrayno/Docker-101/blob/master/images/docker-v.gif?raw=true)

 Alternatively, you can use an in-browser Docker playground called www.play-with-docker.com.
-The play-with-docker.com site provides access to a full VM running Docker directly in a web browser, making it easy to work with Docker from any device.
+The play-with-docker gives provides access to a full VM running Docker directly in a web browser, making it easy to work with Docker from any device.

 To use this open www.play-with-docker.com on a browser the site displays a Captcha dialog to ensure that you're not a robot.
 Press Play and complete the Captcha to continue.
 The play-with-docker site displays a session countdown and an Add New Instance button.